DPGAlliance/publicgoods-review-webapp/README.md

 <h3>  🙋🏽 What is our aim and how can you help? </h3>

-Our aim is to have 50 countries deploying at least 1 DPG each in the next 5 years.
 We need everyone’s help if we want to build a more tech-inclusive world and attain the [SDGs](https://sdgs.un.org/goals) set out by the United Nations for 2030.

 **We *actively* encourage people to contribute to this project.**